-Preparing for a meeting with your legislator
+Preparation for a meeting with your legislator

 ⇒ Know the current issues facing homeschooling.
 CHEWV sends frequent legislative updates.
 This is a good place to start.

 ⇒ Know your audience.
 Do some research about your elected official.
 What committees does he or she serve on?
 It’s easy to find this information online here or here.

 ⇒ Have a specific objective in mind and focus on one issue.
 What do you want your representative to do?
 If a group is attending the meeting, be clear on who will lead the conversation.

-Do’s and Don’ts of Legislative Meetings
+Dos and Don’ts of Legislative Meetings

 DO keep to the agenda.
 In order to make sure that all of your key points are made during the limited time you have, it is extremely important that all meeting participants stay “on message.”